 1 National Science Foundation, Federal Funds for Research and Development: Fiscal Years 2002, 2003, and 2004, Detailed Statistical Tables, NSF05-307, Arlington, VA, February 2005, Table C-10.

-2 The NSF does not provide funding for research in clinical medicine, commerce, social work, or the arts and humanities.
-However, its investments in basic research contribute to scientific advances in drug delivery, regenerative medicine, and the design and manufacturing of pharmaceuticals.
+2 The NSF does not provide funding for research in clinical medicine, commerce, social work, or the arts and humanities. delivery, regenerative medicine, and the design and manufacturing of pharmaceuticals.